Members Meeting - Risk and De-Risking in B2B

 June 25 - Afternoon - Marketing Excellence Roundtable (MEX)

-The MEX Roundtable is focused on people who have interest in development of marketing competencies and capabilities at their organization, and perhaps overseeing their corporate universities or training programs.
-In this MEX Roundtable we will also be communicating several new bundled offering packages and a tiered membership structure for 2027.
+The MEX Roundtable is focused on practitioners overseeing marketing competency development, corporate learning programs, and capability building.
+This roundtable will also introduce new bundled offering packages and a tiered membership structure for 2027.